mamba2410/nwd-2/DESIGN.md

 ### Makefile
 The makefile should be able to:
-- Compile a single executable.
-- Compile a single shared object/static object file.
-- Compile a single executable + sub-modules/libraries.
-- Compile multiple sub-modules/libraries with no executable.
+- Create any combination of self-contained (unless otherwise programmed) executables and library files.
+- Easily expandable by adding new subdirectories.
-- Save a build number/date for each final binary produced.
-Updated every link.
+- Save a build number/date for the project.
 - Create a log file of what commands were run at each timestamp as well as print to screen.
 - Run the executable produced.
 - Clean up build environment.